ThemeFuse/Brizy/README.md

 * Fixed: Filter content only on main request regardles of what page type we show the content

 ### 1.0.22 - 2018-08-02 ###
-* Improvement : Removed duplicate code that updates the needs_compile flag when the globals is updated
+* Improved: Removed duplicate code that updates the needs_compile flag when the globals is updated
-* Improvement: Added validation of global JSON object
+* Improved: Added validation of global JSON object
 * Fixed: Editor loading animation wouldn’t end when certain plugins were installed

 ### 1.0.21 - 2018-07-30 ###